jgori-ouistiti/CoopIHC/README.md

 1. It provides a common conceptual and practical reference, which facilitates reusing and extending other researcher's work
 2. It can help design intelligent assistants by translating an interactive context into a problem that can be solved (via other methods).

+## Requirements

+CoopIHC is known to work with Python 3.6.9 and above.

 ## Resources

 - [Getting Started](https://jgori-ouistiti.github.io/CoopIHC/guide/quickstart.html)